centic9/codec-fuzz/README.md

 Build the fuzzing target:

     ./gradlew shadowJar

+If possible, provide a corpus of test-documents in a folder `corpus`.
+This improves fuzzing a lot, both valid encoded documents and slighlty broken ones help the fuzzer to come up with interesting cases.

 Download Jazzer from the [releases page](https://github.com/CodeIntelligenceTesting/jazzer/releases), choose the latest version and select the file `jazzer-<os>-<version>.tar.gz`